tefl/tesol certification guide (2026):

 I have an Indian passport and a degree.
 Is it realistic for me to get legal work in South Korea with this certificate?

-A good provider will explain any limits or complications, even if it’s not what you were hoping to hear.
-If your research tells you that it's unlikely you'd get legal work in this instance, but the provider glosses over the issue and promises the world, that’s a good sign you should be sceptical.
+A good provider will explain any limits or complications, even if it is not what you were hoping to hear.
+If your research tells you that it is unlikely you would get legal work in this instance, but the provider glosses over the issue and promises the world, that is a good sign you should be sceptical.

 step 9 - make a decision you feel comfortable with